Smithfield Foods: Smithfield Renewables

 Smithfield and Dominion Energy formed a joint venture, Align Renewable Natural Gas, in 2018 to make and distribute renewable natural gas from biological sources.
 The two sides they will invest $500 million by 2028.
 Align harvests methane from Smithfield's farms.
 It can be mixed and used entirely interchangeably with conventionally produced natural gas.
 Align will sell gas collected in Utah to California's low carbon fuel standard market.
 The two companies aspire to produce enough gas through Align to power 70,000 homes by 2028.
 Align's first project started serving 3,000 homes in Milford, Utah in 2019.
 Dominion allows its customers to buy blocks or renewable natural gas from Align in increments of $5 on a voluntary basis.
 One $5 increment is worth about half a dekatherm of energy.

 In 2019, a joint venture, called Monarch Bioenergy, in Northern Missouri with Roeslein Alternative Energy constructed a "low-pressure natural gas transmission line" between a Smithfield farm and the city of Milan, Missouri.
 The construction was part of Smithfield Renewables' "manure-to-energy" project.
 In early 2020, Smithfield and Roeslein announced an additional $45 million investment in their joint venture.
 This investment will fund adding gas harvesting infrastructure to at least 85% of Smithfield's hog farms in Missouri.
 Smithfield also has other gas projects located in North Carolina, Utah, and Virginia.

 Smithfield also has a deal with Duke Energy to harvest renewable natural gas from its farms in North Carolina.
 Smithfield, Duke, and OptimaBio have also partnered to harvest renewable natural gas from wastewater at Smithfield's plant in Bladen County, North Carolina.
 Gas is sent from the plant via Piedmont Natural Gas lines to Duke Energy power plants where it is used to generate electricity.
 This project cost $14 million.

 Antibiotics

-Concerns have been raised about Smithfield's use of low doses of antibiotics to promote the pigs' growth, in addition to using antibiotics as part of a treatment regime.
+Concerns have been raised about Smithfield's use of low doses of antibiotics to promote the pigs' growth, in addition to using antibiotics as part of a treatment regimen.
 The concern was that the antibiotics were harmful to the animals and were contributing to the rise of antibiotic-resistant strains of bacteria.
 Smithfield said in 2005 that it would administer antibiotics only to animals who were sick themselves, or who were in close proximity to sick animals; however, in CAFOs all pigs are in close proximity to each other.
 The company introduced an antibiotic-free Pure Farms brand in 2017; it promoted the brand as free of antibiotics, artificial ingredients, hormones, and steroids.